Pseudonym-Tim/mewgenics-furniture-framework/README.md

 - **In-editor capture workflow**
   Capture the currently selected furniture from the furniture editor directly into an append file.

-- **Customizable debug overlay**
+- **Improved furniture debug overlay**
-  The helper overlay can be shown, hidden, and customized through a text file.
+  The debug overlay for the game's furniture editor now includes various helpful logs, improved explanations, auto-shows upon furniture editor entry, and has formatting/text improvements as well.

 - **Vanilla name dumping**
   Dump the game's loaded vanilla furniture names to a text file for reference and duplicate protection.